acbsp/bonafide.guru/en/contents.rst

 undoubtedly dangerous, but `vidyā <http://vedabase.net/v/vidya>`__\ *,
 or knowledge, is even more dangerous when mistaken or misguided*."

-In the same mantra, in the commentary Srila Prabhupada says:
+In the same mantra, in the commentary |SP| says:

 "One must approach a *bona fide* spiritual master in order to understand the transcendental message of the Vedas.
 That is the direction of the